 The Program is developed, managed and operated by PCA, a not-for-profit industry association that manages product stewardship programs for paint, household hazardous and special waste on behalf of its members across Canada.
 PCA was established as an agency to allow its members (obligated Producers) to meet their obligations under applicable extended producer responsibility legislation.
-PCA is incorporated under the Canada Not-for-Profit Corporations Act4 and is governed by a multi-sectoral industry board of directors, with representation from four membership classes (Paint Products, Lighting and Alarms Products, Retail and Other Products).
-A list of PCA's Directors is available on PCA's website, www.productcare.org.
-Any changes to PCA's incorporation classification will be referenced in the Program's annual report, as applicable.
+PCA is incorporated under the Canada Not-for-Profit Corporations Act and is governed by a multi-sectoral industry board of directors, with representation from four membership classes (Paint Products, Lighting and Alarms Products, Retail and Other Products).
+Any changes to PCA's corporate status will be referenced in the Program's annual report, if applicable.
+The Paint Product sector is represented on the PCA board by paint manufacturers and retailers.
+The Other Product sector is represented by manufacturers and retailers of pesticides and solvents/flammable liquids.
+A current list of PCA's Board of Directors is available on PCA's website (productcare.org).

-The Program is also supported by a National Household Hazardous Waste Advisory Committee comprised of industry representatives from HHW product and business sectors (manufacturers, retailers, trade associations).
+The Program is also supported by PCA's National Household Hazardous Waste Advisory Committee comprised of industry representatives from HHW product and business sectors (manufacturers, retailers, trade associations).
 Established in 2016, the Committee deals mainly with technical matters, such as product definitions.